blakezbylut/TicTacToe/readme.md

 The technologies used were jQuery, HTML, CSS and Javascript.
 The majority of the functions were run using jQuery.
 CSS allowed me to style the page, and I borrowed ideas (like the swing function on the buttons) from online posts.
 The HTML allowed me to put tags with id's and classes.
 I linked google fonts into the HTML file, along with the jQuery cdn library.

+Copy this link to play the game: http://blakezbylut.github.io/TicTacToe/

 ## User Stories

 As a user: